-Your posts should vary between informative, inspirational, and promotional, but in every post try to include a call to action.
+Your posts should vary between informative, inspirational, and promotional, but in every post, try to include a call to action.
 Train your followers to interact with your brand.

 Ask them questions, get their opinion, talk about things that stir up emotion.
 No matter which industry you’re in, there’s an aspect of your product or service that’s tied to a feeling or experience your ideal client wants to have.

-If you’re a business coach, what you’re really selling is confidence, peace of mind, and success.
+If you’re a business coach, what you’re selling is confidence, peace of mind, and success.
 Those are all topics that stir emotion.
 Posting about your definition of success and inviting them to share theirs is a great way to bond with your audience.

-This conversation is what makes social media a sales funnel for your business.
+This interaction is what makes social media a sales funnel for your business.
 Posting great content is how you get people interested, but having conversations is how you get people to buy from you.

 You’re running a business, so every minute counts!
-Posting consistently shows your potential clients you take your business seriously and they should, too.
+Posting consistently shows your potential clients you take your business seriously, and they should, too.